OUT OF THIN AIR

 SEBASTIAN ACKER IN CONVERSATION WITH DUNCAN BALLANTYNE-WAY

-Please join us for a conversation with Sebastian Acker and art editor Duncan Ballantyne-Way to mark the launch of the artist’s first book, Traces of Other Places
+Join us for a conversation with Sebastian Acker and art editor Duncan Ballantyne-Way to mark the launch of the artist’s first book, Traces of Other Places.

 SEBASTIAN ACKER: TRACES OF OTHER PLACES